MathisBD/metaprogramming-survey-code/NOTES.md

 2. For Yannick : in metacoq
   - "open recursors" for [term] : are they in metacoq ?
 Should they be added ?

+# Bugs

+1. MetaCoq : noccur_between is incorrect.
+In the tRel case it should be || instead of &&.

 # Thoughts on derive-map

 Elpi : by far the best (HOAS + relational programming = both concise and easy to use).